F.P. Journe Chronograph Monopoussoir Rattrapante

 IWC Portugieser Rattrapante Chronograph

 The world of luxury watches is complicated.
 There are various watches that are the show stoppers of their respective fields and for their respective brands.
-Take the Submariner from Rolex, the Seamaster from Omega, or the Royal Oak from Audemars Piguet.
+Take the Seamaster from Omega, or the Royal Oak from Audemars Piguet.
 These watches are mega stars.
 The IWC Portugieser is a similar watch.
 It is a foundational timepiece for the International Watch Company.
 The watch has a unique sense of style, identity, and uniformity.

 In the January of 2020, IWC announced the release of the new Portugieser Chronograph.
 The watch was not much different from its predecessor except that it had a new heart at its core.
 IWC attempted to keep up with recent trends and introduced a column wheel, vertical clutch chronograph movement to its flagship watch.